Bartholomew Badlesmere, 1st Baron Badlesmere: Career

-By late November 1317, Bartholomew made a compact with a number of noblemen and prelates, including the Earl of Pembroke, the Earl of Hereford and the Archbishop of Canterbury with the aim of reducing the influence on the King of advisors of whom they disapproved.
-Bartholomew and his associates formed a loose grouping which has been referred to by modern historians as the "Middle Party", who detested alike Edward's minions, like the Despensers, and his violent enemies like Lancaster.
-However, although he was very hostile to Thomas, 2nd Earl of Lancaster, Bartholomew helped to make peace between the king and the earl in 1318.
+By late November 1317, Bartholomew made a compact with a number of noblemen and prelates, including Aymer de Valence, 2nd Earl of Pembroke, Humphrey de Bohun, 4th Earl of Hereford and the Archbishop of Canterbury with the aim of reducing the influence on the King of advisors of whom they disapproved.
+Bartholomew and his associates formed a loose grouping which has been referred to by modern historians as the "Middle Party", who detested alike Edward's minions, such as the Hugh le Despenser, 1st Earl of Winchester, and his violent enemies such as Lancaster.
+Although he was hostile to Thomas, 2nd Earl of Lancaster, Bartholomew helped to make peace between the king and Lancaster in 1318.

 On 1 October 1318, Bartholomew was with the King at York, setting out to repel an invasion by the Scots.
 Nineteen days later, he was appointed as the King's household steward in place of William Montagu.
-This position was of major importance, as it provided continual access to the King's presence and considerable influence over who else could obtain access to him.
+This position was of major importance, as it provided continual access to the King's presence and considerable influence over who could obtain access to the king.
 Bartholomew was still holding this appointment in June 1321.
 Financial grants that he received during this period included £500 on appointment as steward and over £1,300 in October 1319.

 In 1319, Bartholomew obtained the king's licence to found a priory on his manor of Badlesmere, but the proposed priory was never established.
 In June of the following year, he hosted a splendid reception at Chilham Castle for Edward II and his entourage when they were travelling to Dover en route for France.
 Also in 1320, he was granted control of Dover Castle and Wardenship of the Cinque Ports and in 1321 was appointed governor of Tunbridge Castle.

 During the earlier part of 1321, Bartholomew, along with the Bishop of Worcester and the Bishop of Carlisle and others represented the King in unsuccessful negotiations with the Scots for either a permanent peace or an extended truce.